JRegimbal/CanHaptics501/labs/lab4.md

 The P parameter controls the proportional response of the controller relative to distance from the target.
 I noticed a trend where at low values (~0.01), the end effector would move slightly closer to the destination, but would still be a centimeter or so from the target.
-Increasing the value, however, to 0.002 or 0.003 causes the end effector to overshoot the target in some cases.
+Increasing the value, however, to 0.02 or 0.03 causes the end effector to overshoot the target in some cases.
 If it is too high, the end effector moves too quickly, the position is not tracked correctly, and the Haply gets stuck with the end effector pushing towards the edge.

-I decided to set the value of P to 0.01 to avoid cases where it would overshoot and the position tracked by the software would not agree with the actual location of the end effector.
+I decided to set the value of P to 0.01 at first to avoid cases where it would overshoot and the position tracked by the software would not agree with the actual location of the end effector.
 This might change if the loop frequency increases and these quicker movements are tracked.
 However, at this current value, the end effector moves closer to the target.
 It does not overshoot and stops before reaching it as friction overpowers the force signalled by the controller.

 <video width="100%" controls>
   <source src="../assets/lab4/P-0.01.webm" type="video/webm">
 </video>

+When holding the end effector, I could increase this value more.
+The actual sensation felt like the walls used in previous labs, which is understandable since those are modeled as springs and that force is proportional to the distance of penetration.
+The rendering was consistent.

 #### D